BranchingBad/zone-poker/CONTRIBUTING.md

 ## Development Guidelines

--   **Code Style**: We use `black` for code formatting and `flake8` for linting to maintain a consistent style.
-If you set up `pre-commit` as suggested, these checks will run automatically.
-Otherwise, you can run them manually:
-    ```bash
-    black .
-    flake8 .
-    ```

--   **Testing External Services**: Unit tests **must not** make live network requests.
-Any module that queries an external service (e.g., via HTTP API, DNS query) must have its network calls mocked to ensure tests are fast, reliable, and independent of external factors.
-    -   For HTTP requests, we use the `respx` library to mock `httpx` calls.
-See `tests/test_analysis_modules.py` for examples.
-    -   For other protocols like DNS, use appropriate mocking techniques (e.g., `unittest.mock.patch`) to simulate server responses.
-    -   Tests should cover both successful responses and potential error cases (e.g., API errors, timeouts, non-existent domains).

--   **Validating the Package Build Locally**: Before submitting a pull request, especially if you've made changes to `pyproject.toml` or file structures, it's a good practice to verify that the package builds correctly and includes all necessary files.
+### Validating the Package Build
+Before submitting a pull request, especially if you've made changes to `pyproject.toml` or file structures, it's a good practice to verify that the package builds correctly and includes all necessary files.
 This process mimics the `validate-package` job in our CI pipeline.
     1.  **Build the package:**
         ```bash
         # Ensure you have the 'build' package installed (pip install build)